tzehe/react-spring-example/README.md

 # react-spring-example

-An example project which shows how to integrate a react frontend in a spring-boot backend
+This is the example project for the dev-recipe [*Integrate React frontend in a Java corporate environment*] (link)

+## Start application

+`mvn clean package`

+ Run `boot-react-example-0.0.1-SNAPSHOT.jar` located in target folder

+## Start frontend separately

+in src/main/js/frontend run

+`npm start`
+This starts the react frontend on localhost:3000